 My children are not accustomed to seeing this type of thing.
 We live in a rural area with extreme seasons (read 90º+ with 80% humidity in the summer and -20º for days, and sometimes weeks, at a time in the winter).
 My husband says it keeps the riffraff out, and honestly, he’s probably right.
 Not that there aren’t homeless/jobless/hungry here, but they are largely hidden.
 So much so, that when we visited Orlando a couple years ago I took this picture along the freeway because it was something we don’t see everyday–or at least we didn’t until recently.

-She learns in school about the love of Jesus and helping those less fortunate and loving the least of these and knows nothing of the messy issues that make it so hard for many of us, even Christ-professing Christians who read the Bible and desire to imitate Him, to be able to extend ourselves to the guys begging on the corner.
-I don’t want to shatter her beliefs by telling her how he should get a job like the rest of us, get off drugs/alcohol, that the money he gets probably goes to things that aren’t good for him, and imply that she shouldn’t feel bad for him because his own bad choices put him there, because the world needs people like her who take the message of Christ into the world no matter what the circumstances of those in need.
+She learns in school about the love of Jesus and helping those less fortunate and loving the least of these and knows nothing of the messy issues that make it so hard for many of us, even Christ-professing Christians who read the Bible and desire to imitate Him, to be able to extend ourselves to the guy begging on the corner.
+I don’t want to shatter her beliefs by telling her how he should get a job like the rest of us, get off drugs/alcohol, that the money he gets probably goes to things that aren’t good for him, and thereby imply that she shouldn’t feel bad for him because his own bad choices put him there (or more correctly, because I think his bad choices put him there–when it comes down to it, I don’t really know what put him there).
+I don’t want to tell her these things because the world needs people like her who take the message of Christ into the world no matter what the circumstances of those in need.

 As we pass him again on the way home, I’m left wondering how to balance it all.
 How do I extend help to those less fortunate without encouraging irresponsibility?
 How do I teach my children about the very real evils of the world without making them jaded and unwilling to help?
 Because the last thing this world needs is more people like me who look the other way.